trishume/sympy-wiki-with-svn/Windows-development-using-git.md

 [[http://python.org/download/]]

 by downloading the "Python 2.7 Windows installer" (or Python 2.6 or 2.5) and running it.
+Add python directory to your system environment path variable (My Computer -> Advanced -> Environment Variables -> Path -> Edit).

 Install msysgit: